Letztes Update: 22. Januar 2026

 Antwort der Redaktion

-In "The Hunger Games," technology is used as a tool for control and manipulation.
-The Capitol uses advanced technology to broadcast the Games, ensuring that fear and obedience are instilled in the populace.
-This use of technology to maintain power is a common element in dystopian narratives.
+Technology in "The Hunger Games" is used as a tool of oppression.
+The Capitol employs advanced technology to control and manipulate the districts, from the genetically engineered mutts to the surveillance systems.
+This use of technology to maintain power is a common trope in dystopian fiction.

 Last updated 3 mins ago